MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 This article provides a recommended baseline infrastructure architecture to deploy an Azure Kubernetes Service (AKS) cluster.
 It uses our design principles and is based on AKS [architectural best practices](/azure/architecture/framework/services/compute/azure-kubernetes-service/azure-kubernetes-service) from the [Azure Well-Architected Framework](/azure/well-architected/).
-This article helps guide multiple distinct groups like networking, security, and identity teams when they deploy this general-purpose infrastructure.
+This article helps guide multiple distinct interdisciplinary groups, like networking, security, and identity teams, when they deploy this general-purpose infrastructure.

 This architecture isn't focused on a workload.
 It concentrates on the AKS cluster itself.
 This information is the minimum recommended baseline for most AKS clusters.
 It integrates with Azure services that deliver observability, provide a network topology that supports multi-regional growth, and secure in-cluster traffic.